kubedb/docs/docs/guides/mariadb/gitops/gitops.md

     name: mdauth
 ```

-Change the `authSecret` field to `md-rotate-auth`.
+Change the `authSecret` field to `mdauth`.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `MariaDB` CR is updated in your cluster.

 Now, `gitops` operator will detect the auth changes and create a `RotateAuth` MariaDBOpsRequest to update the `MariaDB` database auth.
 List the resources created by `gitops` operator in the `demo` namespace.